OVagamundo/Flashcard-Heroes/Code/AllProjectFiles.md

 		_containers[container_name] = GrowableGridContainer.new(16)

 	# --- Add starter units/items to inventory ---
+	# TODO [Trinkets]: If starters include any TRINKET-category definitions, route them via the
+	#  dedicated 'player_trinkets' container (not RunInventoryT*) and keep 'active_trinkets' in sync.
+	#  Do not enforce exclusivity here; player-only trinkets are valid for starters on the player side.
 	var starters: Array[StringName] = [
 		&"unit_t1_a", &"unit_t1_a", &"unit_t1_b", &"unit_t1_b",
 		&"item_t1_a", &"item_t1_a", &"item_t1_b", &"item_t1_b",